JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoConnection Class.md

 #### Example

 ```
-#include "Afx/CADODB/CADODB.inc"
+#include once "AfxNova/CADODB.inc"
-using Afx
+USING AfxNova

-' // Open the connection
+' // === Open the connection
 DIM pConnection AS CAdoConnection
-pConnection.Open "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb"
+pConnection.Open("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb")

-' // Open the recordset
+' // === Open the recordset
 DIM pRecordset AS CAdoRecordset
-DIM cvSource AS CVAR = "SELECT * FROM Authors"
-pRecordset.Open(cvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)
+pRecordset.Open("SELECT * FROM Authors", pConnection, adOpenKeyset, adLockOptimistic, adCmdText)

-' // Begin a transaction
+' // === Begin a transaction
 pConnection.BeginTrans

-' // Parse the recordset
+' // === Parse the recordset
-DO
 ' // While not at the end of the recordset...
-   IF pRecordset.EOF THEN EXIT DO
+DO WHILE NOT pRecordset.EOF
    ' // Get the content of the "Author" column
-   DIM cvRes AS CVAR = pRecordset.Collect("Year Born")
+   DIM dvRes AS DVARIANT = pRecordset.Collect("Year Born")
-   IF cvRes.ValInt = 1947 THEN pRecordset.Collect("Year Born") = 1900
+   IF VAL(dvRes) = 1947 THEN pRecordset.Collect("Year Born") = 1900
    ' // Fetch the next row
    IF pRecordset.MoveNext <> S_OK THEN EXIT DO
 LOOP

-' // Commit the transaction
+' // === Commit the transaction
 'pConnection.CommitTrans
-' // Rollback the transaction because this is a demo
+' // === Rollback the transaction because this is a demo
 pConnection.RollbackTrans

+' // === Close the recordset and the connection
+' // If you don't close them, they will be closed when the application ends
+pRecordset.Close
+pConnection.Close
 ```

-# <a name="ConnectionString"></a>ConnectionString
+## ConnectionString

 Indicates the information used to establish a connection to a data source.